kernelkit/infix/doc/wifi.md

 For precise signal strength values in dBm, use NETCONF or RESTCONF to access the `signal-strength` leaf in the operational datastore.

+## Passphrase Requirements

+To ensure your connection is secure and compatible with all network hardware, your passphrase must meet the following criteria:

+- Length: Between 8 and 63 characters
+- Characters: Use only standard English keyboard characters
+    - Allowed: Letters (A-Z, a-z), numbers (0-9), and common symbols (e.g., ! @ # $ % ^ & * ( ) _ + - = [ ] { } | ; : ' " , . < > / ? ~)
+    - Spaces: Spaces are allowed, but not at the very beginning or very end of the passphrase
+    - Prohibited: Emojis, accented characters (like á or ñ), and special "control" characters

+> [!TIP] Why the limit?
+> Standard WiFi security (WPA2/WPA3) requires a minimum of 8 characters to
+> prevent "brute-force" hacking.
+The character limit ensures your password
+> works on older routers and various operating systems.
+> Tips for password strength, see [XKCD #936](https://xkcd.com/936/).

 ## Station Mode (Client)

 Station mode connects to an existing Wi-Fi network.
 Before configuring station